zopefoundation/zc.async/src/zc/async/README_2.txt

 ------

 We touched on quotas in the usage section.
-Some jobs will need to access resoources that are shared across processes.
+Some jobs will need to access resources that are shared across processes.
 A central data structure such as an index in the ZODB is a prime example, but other examples might include a network service that only allows a certain number of concurrent connections.
 These scenarios can be helped by